 If an employer breaches employment law and mistreats employees, they can seek to take them to an employment tribunal and claim compensation.

 Employees can bring various claims to court, depending on the specifics.
-Here, we are going to focus on redundancy.
+Here, we are going to focus on redundancy legal advice.

 With the coronavirus situation remaining a key problem across the UK, and government help changing, many businesses may increasingly consider making staff redundant.